 Simple English definitions for legal terms

-Read a random definition: port of discharge
+Read a random definition: tax law

 An economic-cure trade embargo is when a government stops another country's ships from coming into their ports because they are upset with that country.
 This can happen during war or peace.
 It is a way for the government to try to make the other country do what they want.
 If the two countries make peace, the ships can come back.
 If they go to war, the ships are considered captured.